Josh Grizzard: Miami Dolphins

-During his time with the Dolphins, Grizzard served as a quality control coach (2017-19, 2022-23) and wide receivers coach (2020-21).
+During his time with the Dolphins, Grizzard served as a quality control coach (2017–19, 2022–23) and wide receivers coach (2020–21).
 Grizzard was a part of four consecutive winning seasons with the Dolphins, which accomplished the feat for the first time since the club did so in seven straight seasons from 1997 through 2003.

 Grizzard contributed to an offense that finished the 2023 season ranked first in yards per game (401.3), passing yards per game (265.5), and yards per carry (5.1), while ranking second in yards per play (6.5), net yards per pass attempt (8.0), and points scored per game (29.2).
 During his time as Miami's wide receivers coach, Grizzard worked closely with Jaylen Waddle, who in 2021 broke both the NFL's then-record for most rookie receptions with 104 and the current Dolphins club rookie record of 1,015 receiving yards.

 Tampa Bay Buccaneers

 On February 23, 2024, Grizzard was hired by the Tampa Bay Buccaneers as their pass game coordinator under head coach Todd Bowles.
 On January 31, 2025, Grizzard was promoted to offensive coordinator, replacing Liam Coen, after his departure to become head coach of the Jacksonville Jaguars.
+On January 8, 2026, the Buccaneers fired Grizzard.

+Philadelphia Eagles

+On January 30, 2026, Grizzard was hired by the Philadelphia Eagles as their pass game coordinator under head coach Nick Sirianni.